andyj1/comparch_verilog/README.txt

 	(if <objectname> is testbench, type ./testbench)

 To change the instruction:
-	change the bits in instruct.bin
+	change the binary instructions in instruction.bin

 Optional:
 To see the waveform using gtkwave simulator (as defined in code as "pp.vcd"):